 “Marcion” means “Little Mark” in Greek.
 For a Roman, it could be a so-called cognomen—assumed by the bearer in endearment or assigned by others in disparagement.
 Given Marcion’s role in the history of Christianity, however, we must also consider the possibility of some connection between his name and that of the better known “Mark,” apostle of Jesus and alleged author of the earliest canonical gospel.
 I don’t maintain here that such a historical connection is likely—merely that it should be checked off the list of possibilities, much like checking off a box on a questionnaire.
 So one asks: Is there a connection between the names “Marcion” and “Mark”?

 Upon closer inspection, however, we learn that the words of Papias noted above date not to Papias (mid-II CE) but much later—they are attributed to Papias by Eusebius in early IV CE.
 I personally have learned to be very suspicious of such attributions by the Church Fathers—they have often proven false, made for convenience, or even invented.
 Thus, the words of Papias above, as regards Mark being an “interpreter” of Peter are, for all practical purposes, historically worthless.
+[In a later post I conclude that “Papias” was equally a fiction.—R.S.]

-While it is possible to argue that the etymological affinity between the names “Marcion” and “Mark” is merely coincidental, it is much more difficult to argue that such similar names informed two opposing traditions regarding the earliest gospel—one heretical, the other canonical—and that they also did so purely by concidence.
+While it is possible to argue that the etymological affinity between the names “Marcion” and “Mark” is merely coincidental, it is much more difficult to argue that such similar names informed two opposing traditions regarding the earliest gospel—one heretical, the other canonical—and that they also did so purely by coincidence.
 The difficulty increases if one argues that “Marcion” is a nickname of disparagement given by the tradition: the “lesser Mark.”
 Yet such an argument fits in quite well with the principal accusation of the Church Fathers, namely, that Marcion “mutilated” the Gospel of Luke.
 For the Church, Marcion’s gospel (whether written down or not) was not acceptable.
 It was indeed a “Little Mark.”
 Hence, one could argue that its proponent/author was merely “Marcion.”

 In this case, “Marcion” would not have been the heretic’s real name.
 Such a possibility puts us on notice that “Marcion” could be a cipher, a disparaging nickname for someone else in early Christian history.
 This is only a possibility, however, and—truth be told—it seems fairly remote.
 Justin Martyr’s First Apology (Chps.
 26 and 58, written c.
 150 CE), betrays no indication that Marcion is a cipher.
 The Church Father appears to be writing about a real heretic who is still alive.
+[That appearance, I would later recognize, is artificial.—R.S.]

-The name “Mark”
+The gospel and name “Mark”

-Now, the name “Mark” has an interesting history in Christian literature.
+The name “Mark” has an interesting history in Christian literature.
 It may come as a surprise for readers to learn that, in fact, it has no history in Christian literature before the middle of the second century!
 The earliest Christian texts (including the Odes of Solomon, the Didache, the Shepherd of Hermas, and the Gospel of Thomas) make no mention of Mark.
 As regards the Church Fathers, we note the following:

 -PAPIAS.
 In a famous passage we are told that Mark was the “interpreter of Peter, wrote down accurately everything that he remembered… made no mistake… [and] took care not to omit anything that he heard, or to set down any false statement therein.”
 Critical as these statements are for the priority and importance of Mark in the entire gospel tradition, we immediately recognize that they have absolutely no evidentiary value—they come from the hand of Eusebius (HE 3.39.14-17) and date to over one hundred and fifty years after the death of Papias!
 The suspicion is at hand that Eusebius (as usual) was simply engaged in rewriting history as he and the Church wished it to be.– IGNATIUS OF ANTIOCH (d. ca. 107 CE).
 All his epistles (forged or not) have no mention of “Mark.”